floatingbug/pwManager/data/readme.txt

-shadow.db ---> usernames and their passwords.
+shadow.db
+	-> tables
+		-> users
+			-> each record contain name and password for login.
-		tableschema ---> name|password
+			-> tableschema: name|password
+account.db
+	-> tables
+		-> account
-accounts  ---> accounts and their passwords.
+			-> for saving accounts and their passwords from users who are login.
-		tableschema ---> name|account|password
+			-> tableschema: name|account|password